JoleneKearse/cookie-consent/README.md

 ![consent given loader](./screenshots/initial-consent-given.png)

+To pile on the misery, the message changes to simulate the user's info being sold on the dark web!

 All in all it's a project that you would, _hopefully_, never be asked to make in reality, but offered lots of practice.

 ## Things I (Re)Learned (i.e. - gained a greater understanding of)